• Skip to primary navigation

 • Remove from the oven and allow to cool.

-• Fill each base of the bowl with shredded kale and Romaine lettuce.
+• Fill each bowl or a large platter with shredded kale and Romaine lettuce.

 • Add all ingredients to a high-speed blender and blend on high until smooth.